-Whether operating in a federal or unitary state, in a geographically small or expansive country, must rely upon local returning officers to administer the actual voting processes for elections and referendums.
-As the studies indicate, how these officials are chosen and to whom they are responsible the quality of those processes.
-In the US 8,000 different jurisdictions, many of hold elected positions, organize and conduct national elections with minimal supervision from state governments.
+Whether operating in a federal or unitary state, in a geographically small or expansive country, EMBs must rely upon local returning officers to administer the actual voting processes for elections and referendums.
+As the case studies indicate, how these officials are chosen and to whom they are responsible affects the quality of those processes.
+In the US, for example, local government officials from approximately 8,000 different jurisdictions, many of whom hold elected positions, organize and conduct national elections with minimal supervision from state governments.
 The diversity of the selection processes in those communities has given rise to many problems.
 In the UK, there is a long-standing tradition of local government authorities being in charge of the operational aspects of voting.
-Even after a national commission was created in 2000, the decentralized approach to elect administration was retained.
+Even after a national electoral commission was created in 2000, the decentralized approach to electoral administration was retained.
 Returning officers in the UK continue to answer to local governments.

-In contrast returning officers in Canada are and report to Elections Canada.
-Th relationship Elections Canada the opportunity to the qualifications and training requirements for returning officers the knowledge and professionalism.
-Operating within the administrative framework of may reduce the scope for errors, but it is not a guarantee that mistakes will not occur.
+In contrast, returning officers in Canada are appointed and report to Elections Canada.
+(Australia and New Zealand also follow this model.)
+This relationship gives Elections Canada the opportunity to determine the qualifications and training requirements for returning officers, and their knowledge and professionalism can be advantageous.
+Operating within the administrative framework of an EMB may reduce the scope for errors, but it is not a guarantee that mistakes will not occur.

 Scope of Responsibilities

 The legal mandate and the powers granted to the EMB in each country are different.
-The most radical differences are in the US where the impacts of divided government at the national level, federalism and self-interested actions by politicians have produced two with narrow mandates and limited authority.
+The most radical differences are in the US, where the impacts of divided government at the national level, federalism and self-interested actions by politicians have produced two commissions with narrow mandates and limited authority.

 Despite its name, the FEC is not responsible for all matters affecting national elections, but only for campaign finance matters.
-Even in relation to the raising and spending of money, the FEC has been described by many critics ( very few defenders) as a weak and dysfunctional watchdog over campaign finance issues.
-According to the experts, the original legislation establishing the FEC was flawed and over the years Congress proceeded to further handcuff by diluting its authority and denying it the resources needed to enforce the rules.
+Even in relation to the raising and spending of money, the FEC has been described by many critics (it has very few defenders) as a weak and dysfunctional watchdog over campaign finance issues.
+According to the experts, the original legislation establishing the FEC was flawed, and, over the years, Congress proceeded to further handcuff it by diluting its authority and denying it the resources needed to enforce the rules.

-The second , the EAC, does not engage in direct regulation but instead seeks to improve voter participation and the quality of the voting experience by providing money and advice to states and local governments.
+The second commission, the EAC, does not engage in direct regulation but instead seeks to improve voter participation and the quality of the voting experience by providing money and advice to states and local governments.
 Even though the EAC must rely on “carrots” rather than “sticks,” it has still been entangled in controversy.
-To believers in limited regulation and states’ rights the EAC trespasses on constitutional territory assigned to state and local governments.
-To would-be reformers of the national elect process, the flaws contained in the ct creating the EAC and the failures of implementation mean that little has been done to address the problems (e.g. voter registration issues, antiquated voting technology, long voting lines) in th process.
+To believers in limited regulation and states’ rights, the EAC trespasses on constitutional territory assigned to state and local governments.
+To would-be reformers of the national electoral process, the flaws contained in the Act creating the EAC and the failures of implementation mean that little has been done to address the problems (e.g. voter registration issues, antiquated voting technology, long voting lines) in this process.